ImperialCollegeLondon/ReCoDE-HandEyeCalibration/docs/EigenLibraryIntro.md

 ```cpp
 Eigen::MatrixXd mat(n_rows, n_cols);
 ```

-When `n_cols` reduces to 1, `mat` reduces to a one-dimensional vector.
-In this case, we can directly declare it as a vector using the following command.
+When `n_cols` is equal to 1, `mat` reduces to a vector.
+In this case, we can directly declare it as a vector using the following command

 ```cpp
 Eigen::VectorXd mat(n_rows);
 ```